ComFreek/ComFreek/README.md

 Programming-wise, I also fancy the latest TypeScript/ECMAScript.
 And I like [writing/autogenerating syntax highlighters](https://github.com/ComFreek/mmtpygments) that [succeed on over 15k lines of code](https://comfreek.github.io/mmtpygments/mmtpygments/test/index.html).

-Feel free to reach out (by posting an [issue here](https://github.com/ComFreek/ComFreek/issues/new)) !
-I'd love to chat about projects that relate to the topics above.
+Feel free to reach out (by posting an [issue here](https://github.com/ComFreek/ComFreek/issues/new))!
+I always love hearing and chatting about cool things.